 Then, he tried to test snail secretions on human’s skin, if it could give the same results.
 Eventually, Dr. Abad drew his study to a close, snail secretions helped accelerate the regenerating and recovering process of the human skin.

-In 1980s, the Bascunan (Chilean) family worked as snail farmers to breed and handle garden snails (escargots) for export to French wholesalers.
+In the 1980s, the Bascunan (Chilean) family worked as snail farmers to breed and handle garden snails (escargots) for export to French wholesalers.
 Gradually, they recognized that their skin became softer and wounds caused by metal cages healed faster leaving no scars.
 Dr. Fernando Bascunan, the eldest son of the family, decided to direct a rigorous scientific study about the snail secretion.
 15 years later, the family created snail mucin-based products with the launch of Chilean Skincare Brand Elicina.
 The brand is now selling to 45 countries.

 Over several-year waiting on the wings, snail mucus is eventually caught on to the global cosmetic market.